Darel Rex Finley in PhotoBooth

 At all other times, the door stayed shut and molecules bounced off of it.
 Over time, molecules in room B would move faster and faster, while the ones in room A would move slower and slower.
 The natural tendency of heat (molecular motion) to spread out, from areas of high heat to areas of low heat, would be reversed, and heat would flow from room A to room B, until room A was very cold and room B was very hot.
 (The total amount of heat in both rooms would remain the same, however.)

-However, there are two very Maxwell’s-demon-like, real-world phenomena that produce effects nearly as striking as the one Maxwell imagined.
+However, there are three very Maxwell’s-demon-like, real-world phenomena that produce effects nearly as striking as the one Maxwell imagined.

 Osmosis